top of page

 Acts 27:5-6

-"And when we had sailed over the sea of Cilicia and Pamphylia, we came to Myra, a city of Lycia."
+5 “And when we had sailed over the sea of Cilicia and Pamphylia, we came to Myra a city of Lycia.

-6 "And there the centurion found a ship-πλοῖον (ploion)-a ship, a sailing vessel) of Alexandria-Ἀλεξανδρῖνον (Alexandrinon)-of Alexandria or belonging to Alexandria) sailing into Italy-Ἰταλίαν (Italian)-"calf like", the whole peninsula between the Alps and the Straits of Messina); and he put us therein."
+6 “And there the Centurion found a ship-πλοῖον (ploion)-a ship, a sailing vessel) of Alexandria-Ἀλεξανδρῖνον (Alexandrinon)-of Alexandria or belonging to Alexandria) sailing into Italy-Ἰταλίαν (Italian)-Italia, (a region of Europe; the country of which Rome is the capital), and he put us therein.

 &